 Hanging amazing actions for later

-In overall, when you get that great idea for your business, write it down or record it in your phone.
-Have a timeline to act on it; don’t delay for a month to begin, it tends to fizzle out and lose taste.
-It would be better if you brainstormed on it and tested it to see if it works for you or for someone else.
-It could be the breakthrough you have been waiting for.
+Let me tell you what I have learned from this deathly habit.
+When you get that great idea for your business, write it down or record it in your phone.
+Have a timeline to act on it; don’t delay for a month to begin because it will fizzle out and lose taste.
+Yuck!

-Great ideas are good to have, but they are useless if you don’t act on them soon.
+Great ideas are good to have, but if you don’t act on them fast, they become useless.
+What a waste!

 Avoiding tough routines